xsscx/xnuimagefuzzer/README.md

 ```
 ### Run Target Jailbroken Device
 #### File Access
-1. If you have a Jailbroken or Virtual Device, you have access directly to the Fuzzed Files.
+1. If you have an SRD, Jailbroken, arm Device, or Virtual Device, you have access directly to the Fuzzed Files via Container.
-2. If you have an arm-based Mac, you can use it as the Run Target, and again you have access directly to the Fuzzed Files.
 ```
 Starting up...
 Loading file: seed-small-7.png